ibm-cloud-docs/mqcloud/mqoc_remote_administration_restapi.md

       - Sender channel QM1.to.QM2
       - Receiver channel QM2.to.QM1
       - Transmission queue QM2
-      - listener port which is provided in the MQ on cloud Queue Manager(QM1) connection information file.
+      - listener port which is provided in the {{site.data.keyword.mq_short}} Queue Manager(QM1) connection information file.

    1.2.
 On queue manager QM2, we create following IBM MQ objects:
       - Sender channel QM2.to.QM1
       - Receiver channel QM1.to.QM2
       - Transmission queue QM1
-      - listener port which is provided in the MQ on cloud Queue Manager(QM2) connection information file.
+      - listener port which is provided in the {{site.data.keyword.mq_short}} Queue Manager(QM2) connection information file.

     **Note** : In both the queue managers i.e. QM1 and QM2, appropriate authority to access the queue and channels must be provided.

-2. Once the above steps are performed, you can observe the channels and queues created in step 1 in your MQ on cloud Queue Manger Web Console.
+2. Once the above steps are performed, you can observe the channels and queues created in step 1 in your {{site.data.keyword.mq_short}} Queue Manger Web Console.
 For each queue manager:
     - queues - Select **Manage** then ensure **Queues** is selected
     - channels - Select **Manage**, then **Communication**, then click on **Queue manager channels** and **App channels**